Vikram (1986 Tamil film): Production

 Vikram was the second production venture of Kamal Haasan's Raaj Kamal Films International, after Raja Paarvai.
 The screenplay was first published as a serial in the magazine Kumudam.
 On multiple occasions, Haasan has mentioned that during the story discussion and pre-production of Vikram, Mani Ratnam was his first choice to direct this film.
 However, things did not work out due to the fact that Ratnam was an untested director at that point of time, in terms of big budgeted commercial films.
-Vikram was the first Tamil film to have a budget of over ₹1 crore, and features a made-up language spoken in the fictional country Salamia.
+Vikram was the first Tamil film to have a budget of over ₹1 crore, and features a constructed language spoken in the fictional country Salamia.
 The language was created by Haasan.
 The scenes set in Salamia were filmed in Rajasthan.
 The makers hired 125 camels and 65 horses for the film.
 Other filming locations were Jaisalmer Palace and rat temple situated in Deshnoke near Bikaner.
 Charuhasan's character was inspired by M from the James Bond series.